ThetaAim/macOS-Printer-Deployment/README.md

 Launch application
         |
         v
-Read printer and package configuration
+Read package and printer configuration
         |
         v
-Install required packages
+Install printer drivers
         |
         v
-Register network printers with CUPS / lpadmin
+Install Gespage Popup (32-bit or 64-bit)
         |
         v
-Apply PPD and hardware-specific options
+Create printers in macOS
         |
         v
-Deploy macOS print presets
+Connect printers to print-server queues
         |
         v
-Installation complete
+Apply PPD / physical printer configuration
+        |
+        v
+Deploy print presets
+        |
+        v
+Ready to print
 ```

-In the public demo, the same sequence is simulated and displayed in the application log.
+The public portfolio version preserves the same workflow and project structure, but displays the actions that would be executed instead of modifying the system.

 ---